 If designer labels at bargain prices are your thing, find a Cancer Research.

-As one of the world’s largest independent charities, there’s always new stock being added to their endless collection fashion finds.
+As one of the world’s largest independent charities, there’s always new stock being added to their endless collection of fashion finds.

 They’re also usually close to an Oxfam and The British Heart Foundation if you wanted to make it a charity shop crawl.